Kaizen costing

-The Shogakukan Dictionary's original definition of Kaizen is translated as “The act or making bad points better”.
-In English, the more popular definition of Kaizen is “Change for Better”.
-Many believe that the Kaizen meaning is “continuous improvement” but, Kaizen is a result of continuous improvement.
-It exists at the employee's level.
-The employee's goal is to reach their potential, challenge the status quo and achieve continual improvement.
+The Shogakukan Dictionary's original definition of Kaizen is translated as “The act of making bad points better”.
+In English, the more popular definition of Kaizen is “Change for Better.”
+Many believe that the meaning of Kaizen is “continuous improvement,” but Kaizen is a result of continuous improvement.
+It exists at the employee level.
+The employee's goal is to reach their full potential, challenge the status quo and achieve continual improvement.

-Prior to kaizen costing, when the products are under the development phase, target costing is applied.
+Prior to kaizen costing, when the products are in the development phase, target costing is applied.
 After targets have been set, they are continuously updated to display past improvements and the projected (expected) improvements.

 Monden has described two types of kaizen costing: